cohoe/maxime/README.md

 This utility is built to deal with that case.

 ## Primary Features
-* Connect/Disconnect from headphones.
-* Automatic switching to/from headphones on connect.
+* Automatic switching to/from headphones on (dis)connect.
 * Desktop notifications.
+* Resync audio stream.

 ## Under the Hood
 Maxime listens to DBus for events, particularly when the headphones